JFA (band): Establishment

 JFA was formed in April 1981, 19 days after the failed attempted assassination of Ronald Reagan by John Hinckley Jr. Hinckley, an obsessed fan of Jodie Foster and her portrayal of a teen prostitute in the 1976 Martin Scorsese film Taxi Driver, reportedly attempted to kill the President as a means of impressing the actress.
 The band's name was thus a dark play on Hinckley's attempt at murdering Reagan.

 Don Redondo, then in the band The Deez, and Cornelius, then in the band Jr. Chemists, knew each other from shows around Phoenix, Arizona and from skateboarding.
 They began playing together after a D.O.A. concert during the band's Hardcore 81 tour.
 Bam-Bam later joined after meeting Redondo at an "Industrial Dance" in Phoenix.
 Brian Brannon was pulled into the band by Cornelius who met him skateboarding and at punk shows.

 The band's first show was opening for Black Flag at an Industrial Dance which was one of a series of early Phoenix punk shows.
 Their first song of the night was "Pipetruck", which combined elements of "Police Truck" by The Dead Kennedys and "Pipeline" by The Chantays.

 As of 1984 all members of the band were from Arizona, except Redondo (Huntington Beach, CA) and Cornelius (Bethesda, MD).

 Recording history

 Placebo Records released their debut EP Blatant Localism in late 1981.
 The band toured the west extensively and played many local shows.
 Their first national tour was in the summer of 1983 following the release of their first album Valley of the Yakes.

+JFA recorded a cover of "Schroeder's Theme", which has been cited as one of the "best recordings of surf music by any punk band".

 The original bassist, Michael Cornelius, left the band in the summer of 1984 prior to the nine-week summer '84 tour.
 Alan Bishop of labelmates Sun City Girls played bass until Cornelius returned for the 1986 release Nowhere Blossoms.